Dennis-Maigua/willguard/README.md

     $ truffle compile
     $ truffle migrate --network development

-    # in case of any contracts or migrations file changes
+    # in case of contracts/migrations file changes. if not, skip this commands
     $ truffle compile
     $ truffle migrate --reset
 ```

->**Note**: Steps 3 and 4 have to be repeated every time you are running the project from a fresh start.
+>**Note**: If you close or exit Ganache, repeat the above steps 3 and 4 only before restarting the project.

 # Usage

 ### Step 5.
 Run the Project

-Run the following command in both terminals, to start the `client` and `server`.
+Start the `client` and `server` in both terminals.

 - Terminal 1 & 2: